Salman-41/Book-Keeper/README.md

 ## Installation

-- Clone this repository to your local machine using `git clone <repository-url>`.
+- Clone this repository to your local machine using `git clone <https://github.com/Salman-41/Book-Keeper.git>`.
 - Open the `index.html` file in your preferred browser.

 ## Contributing